FH-Tutorials/GuidedLDA/README.md

 Create from Git Template [GuidedLDA](https://github.com/vi3k6i5/GuidedLDA)

-Template Repository has(d) some installation issues which seemed to be fixed by this work around
+Template Repository has/d some installation issues which seemed to be fixed by this work around

 ## Requirements